vEnhance/web.evanchen.cc/input/faq-contest.md

 Read [the syllabus linked on the beginner page](wherestart.html).

 ### {{ faq("C-14", "In geometry, can I only use synthetic methods and not use coordinates?
-Or vice-versa?
+Or vice versa?
 Which coordinate system is most useful?") }}

 Wrong question.
 You should **always use the tool most suited to that problem**.